 Land Mollusca.-The land-shells of the Bermudas are somewhat more interesting, as they appear to be the only group of animals except reptiles in which there are any peculiar species.
-The following list has been kindly furnished me by Mr. Thomas Bland of New York, who has made a special study of the terrestrial molluscs of the West Indian Islands.
+The following list was kindly furnished me by Mr. Thomas Bland of New York, who has made a special study of the terrestrial molluscs of the West Indian Islands, from which those of the Bermudas have undoubtedly been derived.
+The nomenclature has been corrected in accordance with the list given in Professor Heilprin's work on the islands.
 The species which are peculiar to the islands are indicated by italics.